Iykechuks11/Applied-Crypto-Projects-UOT-/README.md

 ## Projects Completed

 - One-time-pad (OTP)

   - OTP is a cryptosystem that is unbreakable, and impractical at the sametime.
 The crypto needs a a new key with keylength = plaintext length for every encryption.
 [More details](https://en.wikipedia.org/wiki/One-time_pad)

+- Abstract Syntax Notation 1 (ASN1)

+  - The task is to implement ASN.1 DER (Distinguished Encoding Rule) encoder that can encode subset of ASN.1 types by implementing these function: `asn1_boolean(boolean)`, `asn1_integer(i)`...
+(I have completed the boolean function which now returns an encoded output).